sebinegul/workflow-automation/README.md

 The application is optimized for handling large workflows, but performance may degrade with extremely large datasets.
 Conclusion
 This application provides a comprehensive solution for workflow automation, combining powerful libraries and best practices in React development.
 It offers a user-friendly interface, robust functionality, and opportunities for further enhancement.
+Contact
+For any questions or issues, please contact your-email@example.com.
+Copy